Botanical garden of Upper Brittany

-The Botanical garden of Upper Brittany (French: Jardin botanique de Haute-Bretagne) is a private estate with an area of 25 hectare, located in the Ille-et-Vilaine department of Brittany, near the medieval city of Fougères.
+The Botanical garden of Upper Brittany (French: Jardin botanique de Haute-Bretagne; Liorzh louzawouriezh Breizh-Uhel) is a private estate with an area of 25 hectare, located in the Ille-et-Vilaine department of Brittany, near the medieval city of Fougères.
 The park is part of the estate of La Foltière, where stands the Château de la Foltière built in 1847.

 Location

 The Botanical garden of Upper Brittany is located on the village of Le Châtellier (Ille-et-Vilaine), approximately 10 km from the city of Fougères, between Rennes and the Mont Saint-Michel, near the A84 motorway.

 History

 Foltiere is the name of the estate, which means "ground where beech trees grow", with the word fou being ancient French for "beech tree".

 The park was created in 1847, around the Château de la Foltière.
 In 1796, the old manor house was the headquarters of an uprising against the government of the French Republic led by Count Joseph de Puisaye.
 In 1820, the Estate of La Foltière was bought by the family Frontin des Buffards.
 In 1847, the land surrounding the pond in the park was redesigned as an English romantic landscape garden.
 It featured paths that follow the terrain, and a view of the lawn in front of the house and the church tower in the village.